Scroll down

 This map offers tips for those who are visiting the museum together with a child.
 We recommend teachers and pedagogues to navigate to our separate pages tailored to schools and preschools, which you’ll find here (the link opens in a new window).

-Interview: artist Larissa Sansour and curator Terhi Tuomi
+Larissa Sansour interviewed by curator Terhi Tuomi.

-Terhi Tuomi: Your works deal with the power imbalances and voices of history, but also draw from your own personal history and lived experience.
+: Your works deal with the power imbalances and voices of history, but also draw from your own personal history and lived experience.
 What is your background?
 What experiences have shaped your artistic practice?

 Larissa Sansour: I was born in East Jerusalem and grew up in Bethlehem in Palestine, so I have experienced apartheid and the brutal Israeli occupation first hand.
 Throughout my practice I have been interested in the representation of marginalised voices and understanding how they fit in the Western canon.
 My own practice aims at subverting these structures and the violence of the image.
 Unfortunately, the misrepresentation of Palestine and Palestinian voices became painfully clear to me when I first moved to the UK in the late 80s.
 In the past decade, there was a general feeling of Palestine no longer being taboo, of a more reasonable and multi-faceted dialogue slowly emerging.
 But today, in the framework of the atrocities committed in Gaza and particularly the Western response, the very notion of civilisation as always moving forward and political dialogue constantly trying to ethically refine itself has suffered a major and very devastating blow.
 Rather than seeking to firmly and finally understand the situation and its history, the attempts at silencing the voices of not only Palestinians, but anyone advocating for justice and accountability, have never been more pronounced, and this fact only further encourages and inspires Palestinian artists like myself to keep working.